-Data / Parameter: Electricity Imports Data unit: MWh Description: Net electricity imported by the south/southeast/midwest connected electricity system Source of data used: Data provided by ONS (the national dispatch center) Value applied: See annex 3 Justification of the choice of data or description of measurement methods and procedures actually applied: These data are from an official source, and are made public available.
+Data unit: MWh Description: Net electricity imported by the south/southeast/midwest connected electricity system Source of data used: Data provided by ONS (the national dispatch center) Value applied: See annex 3 Justification of the choice of data or description of measurement methods and procedures actually applied: These data are from an official source, and are made available by the ONS.
 Any comment: These data are available in an excel spreadsheet presented to the DOE during the validation process.

-Data / Parameter: EFOM,y Data unit: tCO 2 /MWh Description: CO 2 Operating Margin emission factor of the grid in a year y Source of data used: Data for EFOM , y calculation were provided by ONS (National dispatch center).
-Calculated according to the "Tool to calculate the emission factor for an electricity system" version 01.
-Value applied: 0.4749 Justification of the choice of data or description of measurement methods and procedures actually applied: According to the methodological tool, version 01 the option chosen for the calculation of the emission factor in this project is option (b): simple adjusted operating margin factor.
+Data / Parameter: ЕГом,у Data unit: tCO 2 /MWh Description: CO_2 Operating Margin emission factor of the grid in a year y Source of data used: Data for EFOM , y calculation were provided by ONS (National dispatch center).
+Calculated according to the "Tool to calculate the emission factor for an electricity system" version 01.1.
+Value applied: 0.4749 Justification of the choice of data or description of measurement methods and procedures actually applied: According to the methodological tool, version 01.1 the option chosen for the calculation of the emission factor in this project is option (b): simple adjusted operating margin factor.
 This choice is due to the fact that, in Brazil, even though most of the energy produced in the country comes from hydroelectric power, most of these low costs investments in hydro electrics are exhausted.
-Therefore, the possibility of investments in non-renewable sources arises, such as thermoelectric power plants.
+Therefore, the possibility of investments in non- renewable sources arises, such as thermoelectric power plants.
 (See Annex 3) Any comment: These data are available in an excel spreadsheet presented to the DOE during the validation process.

-Data / Parameter: $EF{BM,y}$ Data unit: tCO 2 /MWh Description: CO 2 Build Margin emission factor of the grid in a year y.
+Data / Parameter: ЕГВМ,у Data unit: tCO 2 /MWh Description: CO_2 Build Margin emission factor of the grid in a year y.
 Source of data used: Data for EFBM , y calculation were provided by ONS (National dispatch center).
-Value applied: 0.0903 Justification of the choice of Calculated according to the "Tool to calculate the emission factor for an data or description of electricity system" version 01.
-(See Annex 3). measurement methods and ciccurcity system version or. (see Annex 3). procedures actually applied: Any comment: These data are available in an excel spreadsheet presented to the DOE , during the validation meeting.
+Value applied: 0.0903 Justification of the choice of Calculated according to the "Tool to calculate the emission factor for an data or description of electricity system" version 01.1.
+(See Anney 3) measurement methods and cicculotty system version 01.1.
+(See Annex 5). procedures actually applied:

+Any comment: These data are available in an excel spreadsheet presented to the DOE during the validation meeting.